-\paragraph{\textbf{Privacy.}} Our participants displayed varied attitudes toward privacy.
-P1 did not want her acquaintances in real life to find her vlogging account, at least ``before her career was a success.''
-She elaborated, \begin{quote} ``When I was not successful as a vlogger, they would doubt me.
-But after I make it, I won't have this concern, though I don't want them to envy me or something.'' \end{quote} She posted about her family life very selectively, and would not share negative content, such as quarrels with her husband.
-She thought it immoral to ``solve family issue by posing the pressure of public opinion on family members.''
+\textbf{Privacy and Self-presentation.} Our participants displayed varied attitudes toward privacy and self-presentation.
+P1 did not want her acquaintances to find her vlogging account, at least ``before her career was a success.''
+She posted about her family life selectively, and would not share negative experiences, such as quarrels with her husband.
+She thought it ``immoral to solve family issues by posing the pressure of public opinion on family members.''

-Other participants showed less concern about privacy violation or self-presentation in front of acquaintances.
-For example, P2 saw mom vlogging as a way of creating a ``bigger and broader friend circle,'' and for her, the financial gain outweighed privacy.
-P3 thought her online image was not different from what she was offline, so she did not worry about being seen by acquaintances.
-Her tolerance of privacy violation could be further attributed to her personal experience, \begin{quote} ``I was not a popular person in school, so I find a sense of belonging on social networks.
-Since I studied abroad, I've started to share my life online, and I can find more connections here than in real life.
-I even meet many of my friends online.
-So I regard [online sharing] as a default, and don't see it as a privacy violation.'' \end{quote}
+Other participants showed fewer concerns about privacy violations or self-presentation.
+For example, P2 saw mom vlogging as a way of creating a ``bigger and broader friend circle,'' and for her, the financial gain outweighed privacy concerns.
+P3 thought her online image was not different from what she was like offline, so she did not worry about being seen by acquaintances.

 \textbf{``Mommy Wars.''} Personal attacks were sometimes targeted at mom vloggers or their children and family (N=3), which negatively affected their feelings.
 Viewers may question the way mom vloggers raised their children, as observed by P3, \textit{`` In one video, my son ate noodles by himself.
 Many moms criticized me for letting such a little kid feed himself. `He would choke.' `The parent is irresponsible.'
 Something like that.''} She saw this as a competition of moms, or ``mommy wars'' \cite{war,war:2}, where they tried to be the best in parenting.

 Some participants took a blunting approach \cite{monitor} and ignored the attacks.
 For instance, P2 said, \textit{``We're adults.
 I don't think it necessary to be affected by strangers' remarks.''} P1, on the other hand, directly replied to the Douyin users who criticized her video quality,\textit{ ``I told them that there's not a set rule for everyone to behave well.''}

-\paragraph{\textbf{Platform Issues.}} Several platform issues were raised by P3 regarding platform regulation.
-She noted there were many clickbait vlogs teaching mothers how to take care of their babies ``easily,'' which was not easy at all.
-Such content could lead to peer pressure and anxiety for novice moms, and should be better regulated by the platforms.
+\textbf{Over- and Under- Regulation.} Several issues were raised by P3 regarding platform regulation.
+She noted there were many clickbait vlogs teaching mothers how to take care of their babies ``easily.''
+She thought such content could lead to peer pressure and anxiety for novice moms, and should be better regulated by the platforms.